ericmjl/essays-on-data-science/docs/network-science/message-passing.md

 We know that every graph may be represented as an adjacency matrix `A`, whose shape is `(n_nodes, n_nodes)`.
-As long as we maintain proper node ordering, we may also define a compatibly-shaped matrix `F` for node values, whose shape is `(n_nodes, n_features)`.
+As long as we maintain proper node ordering, we may also define a compatibly-shaped matrix `F` for node function values, whose shape is `(n_nodes, n_features)`.

 Taking advantage of this,